A woman with acne that may be from purging or a breakout, according to Dr. Pimple Popper

 Any skincare ingredient that increases cell turnover or promotes exfoliation can lead to skin purging.
 This includes:

-• Retinol: a powerful antioxidant derived from vitamin A that speeds up the rate of cell turnover by stimulating skin to make new cells more quickly.
+• Retinol: a powerful antioxidant derived from vitamin A that speeds up cell turnover.

-• Alpha and beta hydroxy acids: these exfoliants weaken the bonds between dead skin cells on the surface, causing them to shed sooner than they naturally would.
+• Alpha and beta hydroxy acids: exfoliants that weaken bonds between dead skin cells, causing them to shed sooner.

 How to spot the difference between purging and breaking out

-It can be challenging to determine the difference between purging and breaking out, because the end result is virtually the same: more pimples.
-It is possible, however, to do a little detective work — here’s what to look for:
+It can be challenging to determine the difference between purging and breaking out because the end result is virtually the same: more pimples.
+However, it is possible to do a little detective work — here’s what to look for:

-• Timing: The purging period typically begins a couple of weeks in, and can last a month or more.
-If breakouts don’t clear up after about six weeks, however, it’s likely that your acne is caused by something else.
+• Timing: purging typically begins a couple of weeks into a new skincare routine and can last a month or more.
+If breakouts don’t clear up after about six weeks, it’s likely your acne is caused by something else.

-• Ingredients: As mentioned above, purging is something that happens after using active ingredients like retinol and exfoliating acids.
+• Ingredients: purging happens after using active ingredients like retinol and exfoliating acids.
 If your new skincare doesn’t contain those ingredients, you’re probably having a breakout or allergic reaction and not a purge.

 previous